 With face recognition SDK, the algorithms capture a digital image of an individual’s face and compare it to images in a database of stored records to identify whose face it is.

-Face Recognition SDKs are used to build biometrics and pass entry systems, security systems, surveillance and monitoring tools, fraud prevention to verify a person by an image or detect criminals.
+Such SDKs are used to build biometrics and pass entry systems, security systems, surveillance and monitoring tools, fraud prevention to verify a person by an image or detect criminals.

-What is face tracking SDK?
+What is facial tracking SDK?

 Rather, the technology creates an emphatic camera that “understands” the human face and allows for different face modifications.

-- 3d Avatar generation that visually matches with real user faces and copies their mimics in real time
+- 3d Avatar generation that visually matches with real user faces and copies their mimics in real-time

 - 3D emojis that can be controlled with user facial expressions

-- Augmented commerce (virtual try ons)
+- Augmented commerce (virtual try-on)

 - Morphing (solutions to align two different faces/objects to produce an in-between image)

-- Beautification (makeup try ons, digital camera enhancement)
+- Beautification (makeup try-ons, digital camera enhancement)